Mitictonylor/VUE_JS_CSS_todo_list/readme.md

 In this app you can add things to do to a list, giving them priority, and you will be able to remove a task once is marked as done.
 You can also sort the todos by priority
 # Setup

--Clone or save the repo
+- Clone or save the repo

 - In the terminal, access the directory and run: